Piper8x7b/PiperBench/README.md

 # PiperBench
 A tragically simple Large Language Model benchmark.
-Model's are simply tested based on how well they can convert written forms of numbers to their digital forms
+Model's are tested on two very simple text generation tasks.
  # Current results
 The benchmark was run on a 3060 12gb, 32 gigabytes of ram at 3200MHz, and a AMD Ryzen 7 5700G.
 [text-generation-webui](https://github.com/oobabooga/text-generation-webui) was used for inference.